 You get a project to build a 200 km road.
 You start the work and appoint a quality control engineer.
 He will check the deliverables at each stage: e.g., f raw materials, level of the road, the slope on the turn, alignment of the footpaths, etc. If he finds any variations in the process or product he will take necessary corrective actions.

 The above example shows quality control activities.

-According to the PMBOK Guide, 5th edition, “Validate Scope is the process of formalizing acceptance of the completed project deliverables.”
+According to the PMBOK Guide, 6th edition, “Validate Scope is the process of formalizing acceptance of the completed project deliverables.”

 Let’s continue with the example given for the control quality process.

-This process is called the validate scope.
+This is an example of the validate scope process.

-Similarities between Control Quality and Validate Scope
+Similarities Between Control Quality and Validate Scope

 The following are a few similarities between the control quality and validate scope processes:

 - Both processes belong to the monitor and control process group.